 Primary Activities

-Is the focus on individual training sessions (ie, private lessons), team rentals, or performance programs like recurring classes and clinics?
+Is the focus on individual training sessions (ie, private lessons), cage rentals, or performance programs like recurring classes and clinics?

-As a lesson-based facility specializing in hitting, your layout might be more centered around smaller cages with specialized technology like HitTrax or Blast Motion
+As a lesson-based baseball facility specializing in hitting, your layout might be more centered around smaller cages with specialized technology like HitTrax or Blast Motion.

 Clarifying the primary revenue-generating activities will determine the necessary features and layout.